Hang Seng Bank

 Hang Seng Bank Limited (恒生銀行有限公司) is a Hong Kong–based banking and financial services company with headquarters in Central, Hong Kong.
-It is one of Hong Kong's leading public companies in terms of market capitalisation and is part of the HSBC Group, which holds a majority equity interest in the bank.
+It is a wholly owned subsidiary of the HSBC Group.

 Hang Seng Bank is a commercial bank whose major business activities include retail banking, wealth management, commercial banking, treasury services, and private banking.
 Hang Seng Bank operates a network of around 260 service outlets in Hong Kong.
 It also has a wholly owned subsidiary in mainland China, Hang Seng Bank (China) Limited, which has a network of 46 branches and sub branches.

 It established the Hang Seng Index as a public service in 1969 and this stock market index is now generally known as the primary indicator of the Hong Kong stock market.